-A comprehensive description of the main features and applications of frequently used databases for pharmacoepidemiology research in the United States and in Europe appears in the book Pharmacoepidemiology (B. Strom, S.E.
+A comprehensive description of the main features and applications of frequently used electronic healthcare databases for pharmacoepidemiology research in the United States and in Europe appears in the book Pharmacoepidemiology (B. Strom, S.E.
 Kimmel, S. Hennessy.
 5th Edition, Wiley, 2012, Chapters 11 - 18).
 The limitations existing in using electronic healthcare databases should be acknowledged, as detailed in A review of uses of healthcare utilisation databases for epidemiologic research on therapeutics (J Clin Epidemiol 2005; 58: 23-337).

 The Working Group for the Survey and Utilisation of Secondary Data (AGENS) with representatives from the German Society for Social Medicine and Prevention (DGSPM) and the German Society for Epidemiology (DGEpi) developed a Good Practice in Secondary Data Analysis Version 2 aiming to establish a standard for planning, conducting and analysing studies on the basis of secondary data.
-It is also aimed to be used as the basis for contracts between data owners (so-called primary users) and secondary users.
+The guidance is also aimed to be used as the basis for contracts between data owners (so-called primary users) and secondary users.
 It is divided into 11 sections addressing, among other aspects, the study protocol, quality assurance and data protection.

 The FDA’s Best Practices for Conducting and Reporting Pharmacoepidemiologic Safety Studies Using Electronic Health Care Data Sets provides criteria for best practice that apply to design, analysis, conduct and documentation.
-It emphasizes that investigators should understand potential limitations of electronic healthcare data systems, make provisions for their appropriate use and refer to validation studies of safety outcomes of interest in the proposed study and captured in the database.
+It emphasizes that investigators should understand the potential limitations of electronic healthcare data systems, make provisions for their appropriate use and refer to validation studies of safety outcomes of interest in the proposed study and captured in the database.

 The International Society for Pharmacoeconomics and Outcome Research (ISPOR) established a task force to recommend good research practices for designing and analysing retrospective databases for comparative effectiveness research (CER).
-The Task Force has subsequently published three articles (Part I, Part II and Part III) that review methodological issues and possible solutions for CER studies based on secondary data analysis (see also section 10.1 on comparative effectiveness research).
+The Task Force has subsequently published three articles (Part I, Part II and Part III) that review methodological issues and possible solutions for CER studies based on secondary data analysis (see also Chapter 10.1 on comparative effectiveness research).
 Many of the principles are applicable to studies with other objectives than CER, but aspects of pharmacoepidemiological studies based on secondary use of data, such as data quality, ethical issues, data ownership and privacy, are not covered.